dolthub/docs/packages/dolt/content/other/faq.md

 [our Discord](https://discord.gg/s8uVgc3) and we'll [fix it in 24 hours](https://www.dolthub.com/blog/2024-05-15-24-hour-bug-fixes/).
 Our goal is to be a 100% drop-in replacement for MySQL.

-## Why is my Dolt database so big on disk?

 Dolt generates a lot of garbage during some writes, especially during initial import.
 It's not unusual to get a local storage size of 20x the actual data size after an import.
 Running `dolt gc` will remove the garbage and reclaim local storage.
 See the [docs on `dolt